yashoda11/Pre-Placement-Training-Program/DSA-Assignment/15-Assignment - Stacks/06-Question/readme.md

 ```

 **Analysis :**
-- To evaluate a postfix expression, you can use a stack and follow these steps.
+- To evaluate a postfix expression, we can use a stack and follow these steps.
 - **Algorithm :**
     1. Create an empty stack.
     2. Iterate through each character in the postfix expression from left to right.